ACKNOWLEDGEMENTS & THANKS

 Sean Thomas, Ph.D.
 Candidate in OSU Department of Geography gave a guest lecture on his GIS mapping project that explores how changes in property ownership and eminent domain reshaped Greenwood.
 He produced terrific maps for WBWS’s biographies;

-Brian Hosmer, Department Head, OSU History, honored Dr. Wells’s request for funding to hire Makayla Swanson and Elizabeth Thomas as interns in Spring 2021;
+Brian Hosmer, Department Head, OSU History, provided funding to hire interns in 2021 and 2021;

 Susan Oliver, Senior Administrative Support Specialist, OSU History Department, did troubleshooting on a whole host of technological, financial, and human problems;